-These brioche buns are a spin off of my original version with the addition of whole wheat flour.
+These brioche buns are a spin off of the original version with the addition of whole wheat flour.

 I wanted to create a healthier version without departing too much from a traditional brioche.
 My family loves this recipe- it’s perfect for burgers and sandwiches.

 Here are some key elements to keep in mind when baking:

 Good bread always begins with good dough.

 Working with whole wheat flour can be tricky; too much will make your bread heavy and dense.

 After a couple of experiments, I found that adding only a small amount and letting the dough rise overnight was key to a light and fluffy texture.
 I also let my dough come to room temperature instead of baking (cold) straight from the fridge.
 This improved the overall texture as well.

 When cutting your dough into portions, use a kitchen scale for best results.
 I weigh the entire ball of dough first (minus the bowl) and divide by the number of rolls I want to make.
 Weighing your dough guarantees that everything will be uniform in size.

 Do you like my little black scale?
 I’ve had that for almost 10 years…

 Shape the dough into balls and press down gently to flatten.